fweiss/mcu-gif/README.md

 ## Running the unit tests
 In the test directory, run ``make test``.

-### Setting up the unit tests
-Download the following:

-- gtest
-- fff test

-You can put them anywhere on your file system.

-Create a file ``local.mk`` in the test directory.
-This file will be included from the Makefile.
-It must define the following variables:

-- GTEST_HOME
-- FFF_HOME

 ## Links and references

 Really easy and comprehensive guide to decoding GIFs: